Global and European temperature

 This indicator provides guidance for the following policy-relevant questions:

-- Can the rate of global average temperature increase stay within the indicative proposed target of 0.2°C increase per decade?
+- Can the rate of global average temperature increase stay within the proposed indicative target of 0.2 °C increase per decade?

 Mainstreaming climate change adaptation in EU policies is one of the pillars of the EU Adaptation strategy.
-In the Europe 2020 strategy for smart, sustainable and inclusive growth, the following is stated on combating climate change: “We must also strengthen our economies, its resilience to climate risks, and our capacity for disaster prevention and response”.
+In the Europe 2020 strategy for smart, sustainable and inclusive growth, the following is stated on combating climate change: “We must also strengthen our economies, their resilience to climate risks, and our capacity for disaster prevention and response”.

 Related policy documents